melizalab/decide-host/docs/deploying.md

 ### Web proxy

 For deployment, `decide-host` should be run behind a dedicated web server.
 This configuration is necessary to restrict access to authenticated users (and to encrypt the authentication protocol so passwords aren't sent in the clear).
-The web server can also acts as a proxy for individual controllers running on a private network.
+The web server can also act as a proxy for individual controllers running on a private network.

 This section details instructions for using [nginx](http://nginx.org/) as the web server.
 Apache may also work, but does not support proxy operations for websockets as well as nginx at this date.